 Lee Frankel is the Director of Programs for ASA and oversees both the Boston office and all sites that ASA offers.
 Lee grew up in New York City and Amherst, Massachusetts and has long been exposed to study abroad.
 At the age of 6 he spent the summer in Mexico with his mother, who was finishing her PhD and wanted to learn Spanish.
-Since then he has spent time living, traveling, and learning about the cultures in over 20 countries.
+Since then he has spent time living, traveling, and learning about different cultures in over 20 countries.
 While at Ithaca College as an undergraduate, Lee spent a semester in Salamanca, Spain where he decided that studying abroad was the single most important part of his college experience.
 When he returned, he began recruiting other students to go abroad and managed to turn it into a career.
 Lee's favorite part of his job is watching each student grow and mature in such a short time while abroad.
-In between his constant travels around the world, Lee plays drums in a band in Boston and boogie boards and surfs wherever there are waves.
-Lee and his wife Jessica are the parents of Zachary and Amelia, both of whom travelled abroad before they could walk!.
+In between his constant travels around the world, Lee plays drums and boogie boards and surfs wherever there are waves.
+Lee and his wife Jessica are the parents of Zachary and Amelia, both of whom traveled abroad before they could walk!
 Lee is a member of NAFSA: Association of International Educators, serves as the Consular Liaison to the Consulate of Spain in Boston, and has been designated as a Warden for the U.S. Department of State's Overseas Security Advisory Council (OSAC).

 Chelsea is the Assistant Director for ASA and works in our Boston office.
 She handles enrollment and pre-departure support for all ASA students.
 She grew up in Nebraska but moved to the East Coast to attend Mount Holyoke College, where she majored in Spanish.
 Chelsea spent her junior year abroad, living and studying in Madrid at the Universidad Complutense, where she learned Spanish language and culture first-hand.
 Chelsea is the main point of contact for ASA students, as she guides them through the application and pre-departure processes.
 She feels that it is extremely rewarding to get to know the students and to be a part of their study abroad experience.
 She frequently stays in contact with students after they have completed their study abroad.
 While residing in Roslindale, Massachusetts, Chelsea enjoys music, dancing, baseball, foreign films, and practicing Spanish whenever she can.